Vaccination is the best way to protect yourself and others against certain diseases.

 Through research, vaccines continue to improve.
 For example, the vaccine used in the 1950s against whooping cough has been replaced with one that causes far fewer side effects.

-There are many beliefs about the supposed risks of immunisation.
+There are many beliefs about the supposed risks of immunization.
 To help you better understand, read Demystifying Beliefs Regarding the Risks of Vaccination.

 Vaccine Injury Compensation Program